conquistarealty/contacto/README.md

       {
         "label": [
-          "This is a very long question that could span multiple lines and easily", "extend of the page.
-It also can have an", "<a href='https://developer.mozilla.org/en-US/docs/Web/HTML'>HTML Link</a>",
+          "This is a very long question that could span multiple lines and easily", "extend off the page.
+It can also have an", "<a href='https://developer.mozilla.org/en-US/docs/Web/HTML'>HTML Link</a>",
-          "embedded into as mentioned in the previous feature explanation.", "Aren't you glad that you can easily write LONG LONG questions and style or", "add links to the questions using <b>HTML syntax</b>?"
+          "embedded into it as mentioned in the previous feature explanation.", "You can easily write LONG LONG questions and style or add links to the", "questions using <b>HTML syntax</b>."
         ],
         "name": "message",
         "type": "textarea",